We love smart rings, and once you experience the insights and comfort of a top health tracking ring, you don't look back

 Generally, smart rings are designed to be worn on the index finger.
+But you can wear them on any finger you like.

-Most smart rings are 5ATM water resistant, meaning they can be worn in the pool or shower.
+Most smart rings are at least 5ATM water resistant, meaning they can be worn in the pool or shower.
 That’s not universal though, and there are rings with lower ratings that only protect against washing your hands.
 Be aware.

 Our top smart ring picks at a glance: